Operations Leadership in Food Manufacturing

 Classrooms, Computer Labs and Shop Access

-Access to shops outside of regularly scheduled class times is not permitted without written permission from the instructor.
-For safety reasons access will only be granted for a minimum of two students.
-No equipment is permitted to be used without the presence and authorization of the instructor.
+Access to shops and the use of equipment outside of regularly scheduled class times is not permitted without written permission from the faculty and the presence of either the faculty or the technologist.
+For safety reasons access will only be granted for a minimum of three people.

 DIAL 9 (for outside line), then dial 911.